This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An atonic seizure is usually brief and causes a sudden loss of posture.
 Your child may fall suddenly to the ground.

 - An absence seizure is also known as a petit mal seizure.
-Your child may stare blankly into space, and he will not pay attention to anything happening around him.
-His eyes may flutter or blink repeatedly, and he may smack his lips.
-He may have several absence seizures throughout a day.
-An absence seizure usually affects children less than 6 years of age.
+Your child will not be aware of his or her surroundings.
+He or she may stare blankly into space.
+Your child will not pay attention to anything happening around him or her.
+Your child's eyes may flutter or blink repeatedly, and he or she may smack his or her lips.
+Your child may have several absence seizures throughout a day.

 - A partial seizure may affect one part of the brain.
 The symptoms may depend on where in the brain the abnormal activity is happening.
 It may be simple or complex.
-A simple partial seizure may or may not cause a change in how awake or alert your child is.
+A simple partial seizure may not cause your child to be less awake or alert.
 A complex partial seizure may cause your child to be less awake or alert.
-Both types of partial seizures may cause jerky muscle movements, confusion, hallucinations, sweating, or repetitive behaviors.
+Both types may cause jerky muscle movements, confusion, hallucinations, sweating, or repetitive behaviors.